t-piwowarski/facial-features-recognition/README.md

 ## 📚 Zawartość repozytorium

-- `src/models/`: Zawiera definicje modeli, w tym `GenderCNNLightning` oraz `SmileResNetLightning`.
+- `src/models/`: Contains model definitions, including `GenderCNNLightning` and `SmileResNetLightning`.
-- `src/training/`: Skrypty treningowe dla modeli (płeć i uśmiech).
+- `src/training/`: Training scripts for models (gender and smile).
-- `src/inference/`: Skrypty do testowania modeli – zarówno na zbiorze WIDERFace, jak i w czasie rzeczywistym.
+- `src/inference/`: Scripts for testing models - both on the WIDERFace dataset and in real time.
-- `data/scripts/`: Skrypty do automatycznego pobierania i rozpakowywania danych (CelebA i WIDERFace).
+- `data/scripts/`: Scripts for automatic downloading and unpacking of data (CelebA and WIDERFace).
-- `data/selected_with_bboxes.txt`: Plik z anotacjami, wykorzystywany przy testowaniu modeli na zbiorze WIDERFace.
+- `data/selected_with_bboxes.txt`: Annotation file, used for testing models on the WIDERFace dataset.
-- `saved_models/`: Folder przechowujący zapisane modele.
+- `saved_models/`: Folder for storing saved models.
-- `requirements.txt`: Lista zależności niezbędnych do uruchomienia projektu.
+- `requirements.txt`: List of dependencies necessary to run the project.
-- `.gitignore`: Konfiguracja, aby wykluczyć niepotrzebne pliki (np. dane, wirtualne środowiska, pliki cache).
+- `.gitignore`: Configuration to exclude unnecessary files (e.g. data, virtual environments, cache files).